FDUCSLG/PRML-2019Spring-FDU/docs/assignment-3/index.md

 <center>Assignment 3</center>

 In this assignment you are going to implement a RNN (namely LSTM) for generating Tang poetry.
 This assignment description will outline the landscape for you to know how to do it!
+You'll also get yourself familiar with PyTorch and FastNLP once you complete this assignment, their docs are very recommended for you to get started, and you could also try out some examples included in their code repository.

 #### Description